aadi0004/cicd/Readme.md

-This is my first flask based application with python
+This is my first flask based application